YarnSpinnerTool/YarnSpinner/README.md

 > (Image from "[Night in the Woods](http://nightinthewoods.com)" by Scott Benson, Bethany Hockenberry and Alec Holowka.
 Used with permission.)

-Yarn Spinner is designed to be easy to add to Unity games, but it's also intended for use in other contexts as well.

 ## Quick Start - Documentation